Exercise & Sport Physiology

 The strong science-based curriculum includes advanced study in exercise physiology, exercise testing and prescription, and research methodology.
 Many of the classes in the major combine theory with laboratory practice so that students get a chance to practice and master their professional skills.
 For their senior capstone experience, students may elect to do an internship or a research project.
 The internship experience allows students to further hone their skills in a practical environment while the research project allows students to put to practice their field and laboratory testing knowledge.
 Both opportunities give the students a chance to further develop and showcase their talents.

 Graduates will be prepared for careers in clinical/research settings, strength and conditioning, and the health/fitness industry.
-Students will also be prepared for future graduate study and/or professional programs.
-The major prepares students to challenge select certification examinations such as the American College of Sports Medicine’s Certified Exercise Physiologist (EP-C) and the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist (CSCS).
+The major also provides students with a strong foundation for future graduate studies in Exercise Science, Physical Therapy, Occupational Therapy, and Other Professional Programs.
+In addition, the major prepares students to challenge select certification examinations such as the American College of Sports Medicine’s Certified Exercise Physiologist (EP-C) and the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist (CSCS).

 Upon completion of this major, exercise and sport physiology students will possess the necessary knowledge, skills, and abilities to:

 - Demonstrate knowledge of general overall physiological principles associated with metabolic processes; musculoskeletal system; cardiovascular system; aerobic and anaerobic program design.

 - Demonstrate knowledge of pathophysiology and risk factors associated with exercise and disease.

 - Demonstrate the ability to administer and interpret health appraisals, fitness and clinical exercise testing.

 - Demonstrate the ability to administer and interpret electrocardiography and other diagnostic techniques associated with physiological processes.